AdaCore/spark2014/lrm/source/introduction.rst

 postcondition may be recast as the expression of an ``expression_function_declaration`` making it both the postcondition and the implementation of the function.
-This is useful, particularly for ghost functions, as the expression which acts as the postcondition may not give the most efficient implementation but if the function is a ghost function this may not matter.
+This is useful, particularly for ghost functions, as the expression which acts as the postcondition might not give the most efficient implementation but if the function is a ghost function this might not matter.

 .. _verific_modes: